-A Process Graph is a visual representation of the order in which events took place based on the data.
+A process graph is a visual representation of the order in which events took place based on the data.
 The graph consists of the activities of your workflow and edges which represent the transitions in between the activities.
-See illustration below for an example.
+See the illustration below for an example.

-On the left side of each activity an extra vertical bar exists.
-Also, there is a difference in thickness of several edges.
-In the process graph, both these bars and the thickness of the edges, indicate the number of cases going through the activities/edges.
+The activities vary in color.
+Also, there is a difference in the thickness of several edges.
+In the process graph, both these colors and the thickness of the edges, indicate the number of cases going through the activities/edges.

 The legend colors correspond to the colors of the Activities and Edges (transitions) in the process graph.

 The metric of each process graph can be different.
 The bars and the thickness of the edges can represent a different metric on each graph.
 They can also differ from each other.

 Hovering over an edge or activity triggers a hint which includes all kinds of information.
 For example, the throughput time of activities and edges.
 Also, when hovering over an activity or edge, the connections are highlighted in color.
 Hints can be different for each process graph.
 See the illustration below for an example.

 The start and end activities are not actual activities in the process.
 In a process graph, these activities indicate the start and end of the process graph.
 A start activity is identified by the icon and an end activity is identified by the icon.

 The Details slider enables you to reduce the complexity of the process graph, which will increase the readability of the graph.
 By default, the detail of the process graph is automatically determined.
 You can use the Details slider to change the number of activities and/or edges shown.

 |If the Details slider is set to ...||Then ...|

 |Default||the most optimal readability detail for the process graph will be detected automatically.|